 - Complete an application for admission.

-- Satisfy the assessment requirement by taking the Reading and English sections of the COMPASS test and obtain a minimum ACCUPLACER Next Gen Reading score of 248 or a minimum ACT Reading score of 19.
+- Satisfy the assessment requirement by obtaining a minimum ACCUPLACER Next Gen Reading score of 248 or a minimum ACT Reading score of 19.

 - Obtain a minimum ACCUPLACER Next Gen Writing score of 254 or a minimum ACT Writing score of 19.